Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/application-platform.md

     The application assessment results can help you understand where servers should be optimally placed.

-## Establish a security baseline
+## Establish a security baseline [MOVED TO INFRASTRUCTURE]

-The Microsoft cloud security benchmark provides recommendations on how you can secure your cloud solutions on Azure.
+The Microsoft cloud security benchmark recommends securing your cloud solutions on Azure.
 This security baseline applies controls defined by Microsoft cloud security benchmark version 1.0 to Azure Policy.

 **Impact**: _Security_